 Clearly, there are a number of options to consider and not everyone is suitable for braces or other alternative treatments.

 Your Dentist or Specialist can discuss ALL the options with you, perhaps including Traditional and alternative Quicker Brace options, Restorative, Smile makeovers, Whitening etc.

 Fixed FastBraces® or Removable aligners/plates or Traditional textbook train-track Braces - you CAN decide after a full examination and discussion for your particular needs and wishes, in the BEST evidence-based dentistry way, before you decide!

-Although the published evidence base is poor in Orthodontics, what it does show to a moderate degree is that IF treatment times take longer than 1 year, then the risks associated with moving roots through bone, such as dead nerves, root resorption, decay on the teeth or gum recession etc, is very low but does increase substantially after 12 months - thus treatments that take less than 12 months are not only more convenient, but relatively 'healthier' as the risks and degree of side-effects are reduced with reduced treatment times, and the opposite of course - everyone should be aware of this aspect too!
+Although the published evidence base is plentiful but poor quality generally in Orthodontics, what it does show to a moderate degree is that IF treatment times take longer than 1 year, then this worsens the risks associated with moving roots through bone, such as dead nerves, root resorption, decay on the teeth or gum recession etc; it is very low but risks do increase substantially after 12 months - thus treatments that take less than 12 months are not only more convenient, but relatively 'healthier' as the risks and degree of side-effects are reduced with reduced treatment times, and the opposite applies of course - everyone should be aware of this aspect too!

 You can use the above website menu or just click-a-link here for Specialist or Advanced aspects of Fast Braces , Cosmetic Dentistry, Tooth Veneers, Tooth Whitening, Dental Tooth Implants and smaller Mini-Implants, Dental Ceramic Crowns, Gum Diseases and Bad Breath, Root Canal treatments or Dental CPD Courses, are just some of the subjects you can learn more about here on our award winning dental website www.smilespecialist.co.uk.